desultory/ugrd/docs/bootloader_config.md

 # Bootloader configuration

 Once the initramfs image has been created, the system must be configured to use it.
-Depending on the booloader, this can be done in different ways.
+Depending on the bootloader, this can be done in different ways.

 ## efibootmgr configuration